Mason C. Darling

 Mason Cook Darling (May 18, 1801 – March 12, 1866) was an American medical doctor, politician, and Wisconsin pioneer.
-He was a member of Wisconsin's first delegation to the United States House of Representatives after statehood (1848-1849), and was the first Mayor of Fond du Lac, Wisconsin.
+He was a member of Wisconsin's first delegation to the United States House of Representatives after statehood (1848–1849), and was the first mayor of Fond du Lac, Wisconsin.

 Background

 Born in Amherst, Massachusetts, Darling attended the public schools.
 He taught school in the State of New York.
-He studied medicine.
-He was graduated from the Berkshire Medical College in 1824 and practiced medicine for thirteen years.
+He then studied medicine, graduating from the Berkshire Medical College in 1824.
+After this he practiced medicine for thirteen years.
 He moved to Wisconsin Territory in 1837 and was one of the original settlers at Fond du Lac in 1838.

 Public office

 Mason served in the Massachusetts House of Representatives from the town of Greenwich in Hampshire County, Massachusetts in 1834 prior to moving to Wisconsin Territory.
 He served as member of the Territorial legislative assembly 1840–1846, and as member of the Territorial Council in 1847 and 1848.
 Upon the admission of Wisconsin as a State into the Union, Darling was elected as a Democrat to the Thirtieth Congress.
 He represented Wisconsin's newly created 2nd congressional district and served from June 9, 1848, to March 3, 1849.
 He was not a candidate for renomination in 1848 to the Thirty-first Congress, and was succeeded by Orasmus Cole, a Whig.
 He was elected the first mayor of Fond du Lac in 1852.